smizell/graphablejson-js/README.md

 The `__latest` is special because it can set alongside existing values.
 It allows us to use `selectLatest` when we want to use.
 If the value with `__latest` is not there, it will revert back to the plain value.
 This allows clients and servers to be evolved in situations where types have to change.

+Note: this should not be used for evolving objects and arrays as they can be evolved without this pattern.

 ```js
 const query1 = new Query().select('active').value();